sharathadavanne/sed-crnn/README.md

 Recognizing such overlapping sound events is referred as polyphonic SED.
 Performing polyphonic SED using monochannel audio is a challenging task.
 These overlapping sound events can potentially be recognized better with multichannel audio.
 The proposed MSEDnet intends to do polyphonic SED using multichannel audio.

-MSEDnet was first proposed in 'Sound event detection using spatial features and convolutional recurrent neural network' (https://arxiv.org/abs/1706.02291).
-It recently won the DCASE 2017 real-life sound event detection (https://goo.gl/8eqCg3).
+MSEDnet was first proposed in '[Sound event detection using spatial features and convolutional recurrent neural network](https://arxiv.org/abs/1706.02291 "Arxiv paper")'.
+It recently won the [DCASE 2017 real-life sound event detection](https://goo.gl/8eqCg3 "Challenge webpage").
 We are releasing a simple vanila code without much frills here.

 If you are using anything from this repository please consider citing,